TrueBlocks/trueblocks-core/bin/README.md

 # quickBlocks

-The primary executables created by the QuickBlocks system reside in this folder.
-Add this folder to your $PATH to make these executables available to your system.
+QuickBlocks is a series of C++ [libraries](../libs) and a collection of [tools](../tools) and [applications](../apps) built on those libraries.
+Once built, the tools and appiclation binaries appear in this folder.
+Add this folder to your $PATH, and you will be able to run these programs.

 #### Notes

-These executables were built for Mac only.
-You must rebuild these if you're on some other operating system.
+Generall speaking, no files appear in this folder other than this README.md file and the built binaries.
+Do not upload any files to this folder.